 The following video will give you a detailed explanation if you decide to make your own dry box.

 You can purchase the items you need to create your own filament drying box, which allows you to print directly from Amazon.

 After research, I found that many people use dehumidifiers such as the Eva Dry Wireless Mini Humidifier from Amazon.
 This can replace the Silica get packets inside the dry box.

-Usage of dehumidifier inside dry box is testimonied by many people who have been impressed with its effectiveness.
+Usage of dehumidifiers inside the dry box is testimonied by many people who have been impressed with its effectiveness.
 Just place it inside a container along with PLA and forget about moisture.back to menu ↑

-You can dry ABS in a regular oven or toaster oven at 65-70degC for 2-6 hours.
-Usage of dedicated filament dryer is another alternative so that you can also print while drying.
+You can dry ABS in a regular oven or toaster oven at Home.
+The abs drying temperature is between 65-70 degC for a duration of 2-6 hours.
+Usage of a dedicated filament dryer is another alternative so that you can also print while drying.
 A food dehydrator is another best method for drying ABS.
-Once ABS is dryed, make use of aluminium foil bag to store.
+Once ABS is dried, make use of an aluminum foil bag to store.

-Let’s go through some of the best ABS drying methods
+Let’s go through some of the best methods of Drying ABS filaments

 - Use a Toaster or Regular Oven